 \subsection{Model Size Search}

 As mentioned earlier, it was found that networks deeper than 3 layers performed poorly and hence deeper models were excluded from this study.
 The number of neurons in each of the two hidden layers was determined by searching within a certain range ($N_0=N_{ch}$ and $N_3=2$ are fixed).
 We used the ANN to do this search due to its simplest network structure and resultant fast training.
-Each model complexity is characterized by the number of neurons.
-The results obtained by varying $N_1$ and $N_2$ are shown in the \Cref{fig:Complex_vs_r2}.
-The text shown in the figure represents the different network architectures ($N_1-N_2$ combinations) tested.
+The results obtained by varying $N_1$ and $N_2$ are shown in the \Cref{fig:Complex_vs_r2}. \emph{Here, model complexity is characterized by the number of synaptic weights.} The text shown in the figure represents the different network architectures ($N_1-N_2$ combinations) tested.
 As expected, the $R^{2}$ initially increases with increasing number of neurons but starts decreasing after the number of neurons reaches a certain value due to overfitting.
-The best trade-off between $R^{2}$ and complexity is determined by the networks lying on the pareto curve.
+The best trade-off between $R^{2}$ and complexity is determined by the networks lying on the pareto curve shown in blue in \Cref{fig:Complex_vs_r2}.
 Therefore, the two models with $N_1-N_2$ values of $32-48$ and $16-32$ were selected as the `base' and `tiny' variants respectively for ANN.
 Same variant sizes were near optimal for ANN\_3D and SNN\_3D (we do not show these tradeoff curves for brevity), while for SNN\_Streaming, base and tiny variants represented $N_1-N_2$ values of $32-48$ and $16-48$ respectively.